rizatemizel/machine_learning_deployment_elastic_beanstalk/README.md

 ## Model Development Approach
 You can check model_development_notebook or Kaggle link for development details.
 These are almost annoyingly instructive written notebooks.

-But very briefly:
+Very briefly:
-An ensemble model with various base models is used for training Scikit-learn pipelines are heavily used for preprocessing, feature engineering, training, and ensembling.
-Pipelines made it possible to deploy our project with a single pkl file that quickly
+An ensemble model with various base models is used for training

+Scikit-learn pipelines are heavily used for preprocessing, feature engineering, training, and ensembling.
+Pipelines made it possible to deploy my project quickly with a single pkl file.

 Optuna package is used for Bayesian Hyperparameter optimization.

 ![pipeline](https://github.com/rizatemizel/ml_deployment/assets/127015640/e80b8e2f-eb3e-400c-b152-75f1c7f3a085)